CTU-IIG/thermocam-pcb/README.md

 #### Download & prerequisites
 To download the WIC SDK installer, go to `software.workswell.eu/wic_sdk/Linux`.
 You need to enter your email to get the download link.
 Then extract and run the executable for your chosen distribution (`wic-sdk-1.2.1_Ubuntu16.06-x86_64_installer.run` for 64bit Ubuntu 16.04).

-The packages `build-essential` and `libjpeg-dev` are requied to install the WIC SDK.
+The packages `build-essential` and `libjpeg-dev` are required to install the WIC SDK.
 The installer installs the WIC SDK and the eBUS SDK (required for the WIC SDK to work).

 #### Installation